 - Lesotho and Swaziland are separate countries in South Africa, but a South African visa can’t get you into those countries (if you require an SA visa).

 - There are 9 provinces in South Africa, Gauteng is one of them notable for places like Johannesburg, Soweto and Pretoria.

 For this post, I decided to share some of the stories I heard and experienced during my trip to Johannesburg.
 Hope you have enjoyed this post.
 What’s your favourite story?
 Did you enjoy this post?
 Please let me know in the comment section.
 If you haven’t already- please subscribe to my blog so you don’t miss my weekly posts and share with your friends too.

 PS: I am rounding up the results from my savings survey, please fill it out if you haven’t already and share with your friends too (takes about 3 minutes).
-Hopefully, the study will be available at the end of this month.
+Hopefully the survey should end at the end of the month.